 The Foothill College Anthropology Department runs a California field school program that offers a suite of hands-on field science courses aimed at having fun learning about archaeology and developing excavation and lab ready employees in the Cultural Resource Management (CRM) industry.
 After 12 weeks our students are prepared for a job in CRM.
 We have placed hundreds of students over the years in field tech jobs, transfer positions, and graduate schools via our field programs.
 Building on our experience this past summer in Lake County, California, the Anthropology Department has developed a local program in nearby Portola Valley that students can enjoy with minimal time commitment and cost.
 Students meet only on Fridays for the fieldwork and lab classes.

 Working closely with Midpeninsula Regional Open Space District and State Parks we will provide a student field school experience at Hawthorns Ranch in Portola Valley.
-What traditionally has been an expensive summer field school experience is being offered during the school year via 4 units of these Spring Quarter courses beginning in April.
+What traditionally has been an expensive summer field school experience is being offered during the school year via 4 units of these Fall Quarter courses beginning in September.
 Contact Dr. Sam Connell email@example.com for more information or fill out the preliminary application.